USS Sailfish (SS-192): Sinking of Squalus and recommissioning as Sailfish

-The navy authorities felt it important to raise her as she incorporated a succession of new design features.
+The naval authorities felt raising Squalus was important, as she incorporated a succession of new design features.
 With a thorough investigation of why she sank, more confidence could be placed in the new construction, or alteration of existing designs could be undertaken when cheapest and most efficient to do so.
-Furthermore, given similar previous accidents in Sturgeon and Snapper (indeed, in S-5, as far back as 1920), it was necessary to determine a cause.
+Furthermore, given similar previous accidents in Sturgeon and Snapper (indeed, in S-5, as far back as 1920), determining a cause was necessary.

-The salvage of Squalus was commanded by Rear Admiral Cyrus W. Cole, Commander of the Portsmouth Naval Shipyard, who supervised salvage officer Lieutenant Floyd A. Tusler from the Construction Corps.
-Tusler's plan was to lift the submarine in three stages to prevent it from rising too quickly, out of control, with one end up, in which case there would be a high likelihood of it sinking again.
+The Squalus salvage unit was commanded by Rear Admiral Cyrus W. Cole, commandant of the Portsmouth Naval Shipyard, who supervised salvage officer Lieutenant Floyd A. Tusler from the Construction Corps.
+Cole also requested experienced Commander Henry Hartley as his technical aide.
+Tusler's plan was to lift the submarine in three stages to prevent it from rising too quickly, out of control, with one end up, in which case the likelihood of it sinking again would be high.
 For 50 days, divers worked to pass cables underneath the submarine and attach pontoons for buoyancy.
 On 13 July 1939, the stern was raised successfully, but when the men attempted to free the bow from the hard blue clay, the vessel began to rise far too quickly, slipping its cables.
 Ascending vertically, the submarine broke the surface, and 30 ft of the bow reached into the air for not more than ten seconds before she sank once again all the way to the bottom.
 Momsen said of the mishap, "pontoons were smashed, hoses cut and I might add, hearts were broken."
 After 20 more days of preparation, with a radically redesigned pontoon and cable arrangement, the next lift was successful, as were two further operations.
 Squalus was towed into Portsmouth on 13 September, and decommissioned on 15 November.
 A total of 628 dives had been made in rescue and salvage operations.

 Operational history of Sailfish

 Renamed Sailfish on 9 February 1940, she became the first boat of the U.S. Navy named for the sailfish.
-After reconditioning, repair, and overhaul, she was recommissioned on 15 May 1940 with Lieutenant Commander Morton C. Mumma, Jr. (Annapolis, Class of 1930) in command.
+After reconditioning, repair, and overhaul, she was recommissioned on 15 May 1940 with Lieutenant Commander Morton C. Mumma Jr. (Annapolis, class of 1930) in command.

 With refit completed in mid-September, Sailfish departed Portsmouth on 16 January 1941 and headed for the Pacific.
 Transiting the Panama Canal, she arrived at Pearl Harbor in early March, after refueling at San Diego.
 The submarine then sailed west to Manila where she joined the Asiatic Fleet until the attack on Pearl Harbor.

-During the Pacific War, the captain of the renamed boat issued standing orders if any man on the boat said the word "Squalus", he was to be marooned at the next port of call.
+During the Pacific War, the captain of the renamed boat issued standing orders that if any man on the boat said the word "Squalus", he was to be marooned at the next port of call.
 This led to crew members referring to their boat as "Squailfish".
 That went over almost as well; a court martial was threatened for anyone heard using it.